wragge/trove-data-guide/other-digitised-resources/parliamentary-papers/intro.md

 As noted above, individual Parliamentary Papers are often treated as issues of a periodical.
 But not always.
 Sometimes they are described as standalone works.
 This [report by the Australian Science and Technology Council on 'Marine sciences and technologies in Australia'](https://trove.nla.gov.au/work/9710970?) is treated like a book, and is linked to a single digitised resource.
 It might have been grouped with a [follow-up report from the next year](https://trove.nla.gov.au/work/9988298), but it doesn't really matter as they're both easily discoverable.

+Sometimes individual Parliamentary Papers are not described at all.
+While attempting to harvest a full list of Parliamentary Papers, I noticed that I couldn't find the parent publications of some 'articles'.
+These publications are digitised and accessible, but they don't turn up in Trove's search results.
+The only way to find them, in either the web interface or API, is to navigate upwards from an 'article'.

-[](/what-is-trove/collections) outlines the different ways Trove tries to represent collections of resources.
-Where Parliamentary Papers are grouped together as 'issues', they're generally created as collections within the digitised item viewer.
+Trove represents collections of resources in [a number of different ways](/what-is-trove/collections).
+Where Parliamentary Papers are grouped together as 'issues' (for example, all the annual reports of an agency), they're generally created as collections within the digitised item viewer.
 For example, the work record for [Report of the Senate Select Committee on Superannuation](https://trove.nla.gov.au/work/22095680) links to a page with a **Browse this collection** button.
 Clicking on the button displays details of 28 different reports published between 1992 and 2001.

 In this case, both the collection and the individual reports within it have their own separate work records.
 So the digitised version of the 1993 report on the *Super Complaints Tribunal* can be accessed directly from [this work record](https://trove.nla.gov.au/work/237349942), or by using the **Browse this collection** page.